fusiongyro/lbac/tutor8.md

 efforts at trying to improve efficiency introduced  complexity at an alarming rate.
-But since then I've been tinkering around with some simple optimizations and I've found some that result in very respectable code quality, WITHOUT adding a lot of complexity.
+But since then I've been tinkering around with some simple optimizations and I've found some that result in very respectable code quality, _without_ adding a lot of complexity.

 Finally, I thought that  perhaps  the  saving  grace was the "toy compiler" nature of the study.
 I  have made no pretense that we